panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 </script>
 ```

-The variable declared inside the global scope are named *global* variables.
+The variable declared inside the global scope is named *global* variable.
 In the previous code snippet, `counter` is a global variable.

 Global variables are accessible from any inner scope.

-In a browser eniroment another host-specific global variables are `window`, `document`.
+In a browser environment, examples of built-in global variables are `window`, `document`.

 ## 7. Lexical scope